February 15, 2023

-Personal Deductions: The list of IRS tax deductions is lengthy, and it's important to make sure you are taking advantage of every deduction you’re eligible for.
-Common personal tax deductions include interest paid on your home loan or student loan.
-You can deduct any charitable contributions you made during the year, as well as medical and dental expenses that exceeded a certain percentage of your income.
-You can also choose to itemize your general state and local sales taxes or state and local income taxes, but not both.2
+You can deduct any charitable contributions you made during the year, but only if you itemize your deductions.
+Same goes for medical and dental expenses that exceeded a certain percentage of your income.
+You can also choose to itemize your general state and local sales taxes or state and local income taxes, but not both.

-Forgiven Debt: Although the IRS usually treats forgiven debt as income on your federal taxes, there are certain situations when it doesn’t, like in the case of bankruptcy.
+Although the IRS usually treats forgiven or canceled debt as income on your federal taxes, there are certain situations when it doesn’t, like in the case of bankruptcy.
 If you declared bankruptcy last year and had $100,000 in credit card debt forgiven, then you would not be required to report that amount as taxable income.
-The same is true for student loans that are forgiven after working in a low-income area or for a government agency for a certain period of time.
+The same is true for student loans that are forgiven under certain conditions, and loans that were given to you as gifts (like from a family member).